tobyspark/folk-rnn-webapp/README.md

 └── midi-js-soundfonts
 ```

-In a shell, navigate to the `folk_rnn_webapp` directory, and issue the following commands
+In a shell, navigate to the `folk-rnn-webapp` directory, and issue the following commands

 ```
 vagrant up